LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 LogRocket pricing can alter significantly based on your needs.
 It offers one free and three premium plans: Team, Professional, and Enterprise.
 Here are more details on each plan:

-4. Enterprise plan – has custom pricing and allows you to track any number of sessions
+• Enterprise plan – has custom pricing and allows you to track more than 1 million sessions

 FullStory doesn’t provide a transparent pricing structure on its website.
 Still, it mentions some basic details about its plans: